-- West Lincolnshire Domestic Abuse Service is the provider for the Lincolnshire Independent Domestic Violence Advisor Service, employing 5 Independent Domestic Violence Advisors (IDVAs).
+West Lincolnshire Domestic Abuse Service is the provider for the Lincolnshire Independent Domestic Violence Advisor Service.
+From the 1st August 2018, we will be employing 7 Independent Domestic Violence Advisors (IDVAs), 1 of which will be a specialist worker within the hospital setting.

 - To increase the safety of identified high risk victims and their child(ren) and other vulnerable associates